New Boston, Texas: History

 The Red River Expedition (1806) was stopped by the Spanish in the vicinity of the town.

 When the Missouri Pacific Railroad was being constructed 4 mi north of the village of Boston (now Old Boston) in the summer of 1876, it was clear to many businessmen in the town that it would suffer a serious decline as a result of its distance from the line.
 At a mass meeting, J. H. Smelser, a local resident and surveyor for the railroad, was selected to meet with railroad officials to secure the location of a depot at a point on the line nearest to Boston.
 The negotiations were successful, and in September 1876, lots were laid out and put up for sale on 100 acre that the railroad had purchased.
 Because most of those engaged in the project were from Boston, the new town was named New Boston.

 A post office was established in 1877 with L. C. DeMorse as postmaster.
 The town grew rapidly, and by 1884, it had 400 residents, two churches, a school, several mills and gins, and a newspaper, the New Boston Herald, edited by W. W. West.
 A furniture factory and another newspaper, the Bowie County Populist, were added in the 1890s.

 By 1900, the town had a population of 762.
 It grew slowly until the late 1920s, when a short-lived boom raised the population from 869 in 1925 to 1,300 in 1929.
 The population fell to 949 by 1931.
 During World War II, the Lone Star Army Ammunition Plant and the Red River Army Depot were constructed just southeast of New Boston.
 The two massive military installations were probably responsible for the town's rapid growth in the 1940s.
 The population grew from 1,111 in 1940, then to 2,688 in 1950.
 In 1980, it reached 4,628.
 Although an International Paper mill, the Barry Telford state prison and a few smaller factories provided some industrial base for the town, New Boston depends heavily on the two military installations for its continued prosperity.
 The town had 5,057 residents in 1990 and 4,550 residents in 2010.

 New Boston is known for its Pioneer Days Festival and Rodeo.
 The townfolk gather at the T&P Trailhead Park for entertainment such as carnival rides, street dances, and live musical and comedy presentations.

+On the evening of November 4, 2022, an EF3 tornado hit the western outskirts of the city, causing minor damage.